MaCoZu/ForroDaCapita_03/src/content/pages/forro.md

 ---
 title: Forró
 ---
-Forró is a brazillian pair dance, with a rich tradition.
-The music and dance spread from the northeast to the whole of Brazil, to urban dance studios and all over world.
-The music and dancing styles diversified in the process, while the rural roots are always present.
+Forró is a Brazilian pair dance with a rich culture; it encompasses various dance types and musical genres.
+It spread from the northeast of Brazil to urban dance studios and across the globe.
+Music and dance styles diversified in the process, while the rural roots are always present.

-Universities played a role in making the dance popular and the export version is often called Forró Universitário.
-Forró and its different flavours are danced pretty close, but there are many variations and interpretations.
-Closeness makes this a contact sport and facilitats many subtle moves, this is defnitely no invitation for groping, but an opportunity to listen and follow even as a leader.
+Universities have played an important role in popularizing the dance; that's why the export version is often called Forró Universitário.
+Forró is a relatively close dance, making it a contact sport.
+Closeness facilitates subtle moves and invites leaders to listen to the followers' vibes or reverse roles.

-At Prinzenalle we're a bunch of Forro affcionados who like to dance in the spririt of a picinic among friends.
-The drinks are cheap, everybody is welcome as is a little donation.
-We do not make any money but the room must be booked and the sound system needs some maintenance.
+At Prinzenalle, we're a bunch of Forró aficionados who like to dance in the spirit of a picnic among friends.
+The door is open to everyone, the drinks are cheap, and a little donation is expected.
+We do not make profits, but the sound system needs some maintenance, and some trifles have to be covered.
+This venue is a purely voluntary scheme, as we like our hobby to be non-commercial and amenable to all.
+On Tuesdays everyone can be a princess.